WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 goes into more detail about why we need a new scheme at all, and discusses the 2-URL scheme described above and a hash+URL scheme similar to [`arcp://ni,` URIs](https://tools.ietf.org/html/draft-soilandreyes-arcp-03#section-4.1).

+#### Why not package://?

+The `package:` scheme is hierarchical with a similar origin/path?query structure to common `https://` URLs, so it would seem natural to use the URL authority component in its design.
+However, because the "authority" in a package URL is not "registered" as described in [RFC 3986](https://tools.ietf.org/html/rfc3986#section-3.2.2), and because its syntax is more complex than a [DNS name](https://www.rfc-editor.org/rfc/rfc1034.html), we think it's safer to use the form without an authority.

 #### arcp